SamuelEVicente/Muber/README.md

 # Muber
-A simple node/express rest api to practice crud operations using mongodb/mongoose
+A simple node/express rest api to practice crud operations and GeoJSON queries around a specific [lng.lat] using mongodb/mongoose

-Small MongoDB backend to practice to geojson queries with the drivers around a certain [lng,lat]